Atopic Dermatitis (cont.)

 - Find a local Dermatologist in your town

 What is the treatment for atopic dermatitis?

-A newer class of drugs for improving barrier function in both pediatrics and adults includes Atopiclair and MimyX.
+A newer class of OTC (over the counter) creams have been recently developed which claim to repair and improve the skin's barrier function in both children and adults.
+They include Atopiclair, MimyX, and CeraVe.
 These creams may be used in combination with topical steroids and other emollients to help repair the overall dryness and broken skin function.

 Additional available treatments may help to reduce specific symptoms of the disease.
 Antibiotics to treat skin infections may be applied directly to the skin in an ointment but are usually more effective when taken by mouth in pill form.
 Certain antihistamines that cause drowsiness can reduce nighttime scratching and allow more restful sleep when taken at bedtime.
 This effect can be particularly helpful for patients whose nighttime scratching aggravates the disease.
 If viral or fungal infections are present, the doctor may also prescribe medications to treat those infections.